Home

 Add eggs and stir

-Make medium soft dough.
+Make a medium soft dough.

 Form dough into a sausage-like roll and divide into 24 equal parts.